ben-xD/ably-cloudflare-workers/README.md

 # Ably tokens in Cloudflare Workers

-Environment to show ably token functions not working in Cloudflare Workers.
+Environment to run Ably in Cloudflare Workers.

 ## Getting started